henryrobbins/dmtools/docs/tutorials/python.rst

 We can add, multipy, subtract, and divide numbers quite easily.
 What if we want to use some more complex math functions like the sine function?
 A lot of these are provided by a package called NumPy (which we will look at much closer in :ref:`numpy_tutorial`).
-To access these functins, we first need to import the package with ``import numpy as np``.
+To access these functions, we first need to import the package with ``import numpy as np``.
 We can then use ``np.sin()`` to apply the sine function to some value.
 The math package also provides some useful functions you may want to use like the floor and ceiling